Experience-Monks/devtool/README.md

 See the [example/](./example/) folder for more ideas, and the [package.json](./package.json) scripts which run them.

-- [example/markdown.js](./example/markdown.js) - Renders a `.md` file with GitHub Flavored Markdown to a PNG image
+- [example/markdown.js](./example/markdown.js) - Pipes a `.md` file into `process.stdin`, then renders GitHub Flavored Markdown to a PNG image
 - [example/es2015.js](./example/es2015.js) - ES2015 transpiling
 - [example/geolocate.js](./example/geolocate.js) - prints current `[ latitude, longitude ]` to `stdout`
 - [example/http.js](./example/http.js) - a simple Node.js server that you can throw break points into